paulvt/hued/README.md

       scene: Nice office lighting

 The rule "Off when closed" has no conditions, thus it is always valid.
-It is also not a trigger so when valid and active it will always excute the "All off" event (see below).
+It is also not a trigger so when valid and active it will keep excuting the event "All off" (see below) repeatedly.

-Between 9:00 and 18:00, the rule "Office lighting during working hours" is valid and it has a higher priority, so "Off when closed" will become inactive.
-By default this is a trigger, so at activation it will execute the scene "Nice office lighting" (see below).
+Between 9:00 and 18:00, the rule "Office lighting during working hours" is valid and it has a higher priority, so the rule "Off when closed" will become inactive.
+This is a trigger (by default), so at activation it will execute the scene "Nice office lighting" (see below) only once.

-At 18:00 the "Office lighting during working hours" will become inactive again and the always-valid "All off" rule will take over and start executing the "All off" event again.
+At 18:00 the "Office lighting during working hours" will become inactive and the always-valid rule "All off" will become active and start executing the event "All off" repeatedly again during the night.

 `events.yml`:

     All off:
       lights: [1, 2, 3, 4]
       actions:
         "on": false

 `scenes.yml`:

     Nice office lighting:
       - light: Hue light window
         actions:
           hue: 12345
           sat: 200
           bri: 255
       - lights: LivingColor light